 This morning, travel to Birmingham and stop at the Sixteenth Street Baptist Church where a bomb killed four young girls as they prepared to sing in their choir on September 15, 1963.
 We have asked Carolyn McKinstry, who was 14 and inside the church when the bomb exploded, to join us on our visit.
 After lunch, drive to Selma for a conversation with Foot Soldier, Annie Pearl Avery at the Selma Interpretive Center.
 Continue to the Edmund Pettus Bridge where we will walk two by two in memory of those who were beaten while seeking the right to vote.
 Continue on to Montgomery and check into the Renaissance Montgomery Hotel.

 Renaissance Montgomery Hotel (B,L)

 Begin the morning with a visit to the Dexter Avenue King Memorial Parsonage where Martin Luther King Jr. lived as a pastor.
 End the morning at the Legacy Museum, situated on the site where enslaved people were once warehoused.
-Enjoy lunch at a local restaurant before visiting the newly opened National Memorial for Peace and Justice, created by the Equal Justice Initiative.
+After lunch, visit the newly opened National Memorial for Peace and Justice, created by the Equal Justice Initiative.
 End the day with a debrief led by staff members of the Equal Justice Institute.
 Enjoy a farewell dinner at the Central Restaurant.